ibm-cloud-docs/cis/glb.md

 ## Health Check

 A health check helps gain insight into the availability of pools so that traffic can be routed to the healthy ones.
-These checks periodically send HTTP/HTTPS requests and monitor the responses.
-They can be configured with customized intervals, timeouts, status codes, and more.
+These checks periodically send HTTP, HTTPS, or TCP requests and monitor the responses.
+They can be configured with a customized port, interval, timeout, status code, and more.
 As soon as a pool is marked unhealthy, traffic is intelligently rerouted to another available pool.
 **Note**: Be aware that your logs have references to Cloudflare because of IBM's partnership with Cloudflare to power CIS.

 ### Health Check Events